History

 Resources

 The Department is well equipped with two dedicated teaching rooms housing a range of resources such as interactive whiteboards, historical artefacts, historical films, and a range of historical texts.
-The History department has links with many other local private and comprehensive schools as well as Historical organisations.
+The History department has links with many other local schools as well as Historical organisations such as the Historical Association.

 Enrichment and Extracurricular